52North/I-CISK/arc42_architecture/arc42-template-EN.md

 - provide visualisation tools for the indicators;

-- provide stakeholders with the possibility to easily extend the existing functionality by modifying and adding individual components as well as setting up a new CS with a dedicated AUTO CS Composer
+- provide stakeholders with the possibility to easily extend the existing functionality by modifying and adding individual components as well as setting up a new CS with a dedicated AUTO CS Composer.

 ## Quality Goals {#_quality_goals}
 <table>